SongXueZhi/xz-utils/README.md

 While alternatives such as [BCEL](https://github.com/apache/commons-bcel.git) exist for dynamic analysis, I maintain my current choice due to its ease of use and community support.

 [JavaParser](https://github.com/javaparser/javaparser) is equally popular for static analysis, and **xz-utils** currently reserves a slot for it, possibly intending to enhance JavaParser's interface in the future.
-However, I prefer Spoon for its retrieval and templating mechanisms, which I believe are better suited for complex application scenarios.
+However, I prefer Spoon for its retrieval and templating mechanisms, which I believe are better suited for complex project scenarios.

 ## Features